Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IQYDSa80AL0.md

 ### Transcript

-> uh somebody asked do you ever lurk on satisfactory streams or watch vids hell yeah we do i watch the stream almost every day uh i'll lurk and and uh sneak around so if you've stream satisfactory there's a high chance i've probably been there at some point yeah
+> somebody asked do you ever lurk on satisfactory streams or watch vids hell yeah we do i watch the stream almost every day, i'll lurk and and, sneak around so if you've stream satisfactory there's a high chance i've probably been there at some point yeah